Key Takeaways For Texas Title Attorneys

 What is a fee Attorney in Texas?

-A Fee Attorney is a lawyer who has entered into an agreement with title insurance companies to close real estate transactions in exchange for their fees, or part of the premium.
+A Fee Attorney is a lawyer who has agreed with title insurance companies to close real estate transactions in exchange for their fees, or part of the premium.

 How much does a title company charge in Texas?